-These photos show a typical healing and recovery process for an open-ended vasectomy performed using a midline incision and the no scalpel technique.
+These photos show a typical healing and recovery process for an open-ended vasectomy performed using a midline incision and the no-scalpel technique.
 The testicular ends were not sealed, and the prostatic ends were sealed using electrocautery.
 Sutures were also used.

 The pictures range from the first day after the operation to 11 days after the procedure.

-The contributor has spent 1 year doing non-surgical foreskin restoration using t-tape, and he says that “It really does work, it just takes time and patience – I still have many more years left until I’m done.”
+The contributor has spent a year doing non-surgical foreskin restoration using t-tape, and he says that “It really does work, it just takes time and patience – I still have many more years left until I’m done.”

-On the subject of foreskin restoration, and the reason for it, the contributor says:- “I started foreskin restoration because I had painful tight erections due to too much skin removed from the circumcision forced on me at birth.
+On the subject of foreskin restoration, and the reason for it, the contributor says: “I started foreskin restoration because I had painful tight erections due to too much skin removed from the circumcision forced on me at birth.
 The circumcision scar is also painful to touch.
-In addition you can see how the raphe at the tip of my “foreskin” is not centered, it is very twisted compared to the shaft and scrotum.
+In addition, you can see how the raphe at the tip of my “foreskin” is not centered, it is very twisted compared to the shaft and scrotum.
 It’s twisted because in infants the penis is still growing and developing and the circumcision harmed that development.
 That also may be a contributing factor to how my left testicle is lower than the right.”